 Storage and Protection:

-Keep materials dry until their use [except where the wetting of bricks is specified in the Contract Documents][___].
+Keep materials dry until their use except where the wetting of bricks is specified in the Contract Documents.

 Store materials under a waterproof cover on pallets or plank platforms held off the ground by means of planks or timber skids.